-In order to reduce the risk of high-intensity wildfire, improve forest health and wildlife habitat, the Bureau of Land Management Tres Rios Field Office has planned a prescribed fire treatment for up to 717 acres on Animas City Mountain in Durango, Colorado.
-Dependent on weather and the availability of firefighters to conduct the operation, the prescribed burns could take place as early as the fall of 2021 or in the spring of 2022.
-An Environmental Assessment which covers this, as well as other treatment areas in La Plata County, has been completed and is available here: https://bit.ly/3ew6BP
+In order to reduce the risk of high-intensity wildfire, improve forest health and wildlife habitat, the Bureau of Land Management Tres Rios Field Office has planned a prescribed fire treatment for up to 652 acres on Animas City Mountain in Durango, Colorado.
+Dependent on weather and the availability of firefighters to conduct the operation, the prescribed burns could take place in spring and fall months.
+An Environmental Assessment which covers this, as well as other treatment areas in La Plata County, has been completed and is available here: Final Environmental Assessment.

 Prescribed fires require a comprehensive plan consisting of 21 elements.
 The plan outlines the methodical process from inception to completion.
 The Animas City Mountain project is expected to take 2-3 days for ignitions, with additional time to patrol the area and extinguish hot spots.
 The mountain has been divided into seven units or compartments.
 Crews are expected to begin burning on the top of the mountain by slowly lighting an edge that has already been thinned with chainsaws.
 Once a secure edge or “black line” has been established, firefighters ignite the interior of each unit, one unit at a time.
 The fire then burns back toward the secured, black edge.
 This methodical approach allows firefighters opportunities to halt ignitions if burning conditions become undesirable.
 Examples of undesirable conditions are fire behavior that is too active/not active enough, and poor smoke dispersion.
 Firefighters will also have water on hand to cool things down if fire activity grows beyond a desirable level.